spiral/docs/templater/basics.md

 <?=$this->container->views->render('footer')?>
 ```

-However, this technique has many disadvantages, for example we can easly leave some tag unclosed and your application must spend resources rendering both the footer and header every time your page is loaded.
+However, this technique has a lot of disadvantages.
+For example, we can easily leave a tag unclosed and your application may spend extra resources rendering both the footer and header every time your page is loaded.
 To prevent such problems we can create one universal template for our pages and extend it in our views, let's do that and place the view file into "application/views/layouts/basic.php":

 ```html
 <!DOCTYPE html>